Before requesting a PURL

 # Manage PURLs

-Ready to go?
-Then choose one of the following three options to obtain your PIDA PURL:
+Requesting or updating a PURL in PIDA is straightforward and we provide multiple options to accommodate your requirements.
+You have the option to choose one of the following three options to obtain your PIDA PURL:

-# Fork the repository and push your .htaccess
+# 2. Fork the repository and push your .htaccess file

-the following information is mandatory to be provided through the header of the.htaccess
+2. Prepare your .htaccess (opens new window) file.
+When creating the .htaccess the following information is mandatory to be provided through the header of the .htaccess file:

 # Contact person name: registrar name